tmongstad/Car_rental_API/readme.md

 This is a car rental management system built with Flask, Neo4j, and Python.
 It manages cars, customers, orders, and employees, providing endpoints for creating, updating, and deleting resources.

-Table of Contents
+### Table of Contents:
-Getting Started
+- Getting Started
-Prerequisites
+- Prerequisites
-Installation
+- Installation
-Configuration
+- Configuration
-Running the Application
+- Running the Application
-Usage
+- Usage

 ## Endpoints